-Letters of Intent, Concept Papers, and Full Applications must meet all compliance criteria listed below or they will be considered noncompliant.
-EERE will not review or consider noncompliant submissions, including Letters of Intent, Concept Papers, and Full Applications that were: submitted through means other than EERE Exchange; submitted after the applicable deadline; and/or submitted incomplete.
+Letters of Intent, Full Applications, and Replies to Reviewer Comments must meet all compliance criteria listed below or they will be considered noncompliant.
+EERE will not review or consider noncompliant submissions, including Letters of Intent, Full Applications, and Replies to Reviewer Comments that were: submitted through means other than EERE Exchange; submitted after the applicable deadline; and/or submitted incomplete.
 EERE will not extend the submission deadline for applicants that fail to submit required information by the applicable deadline due to server/connection congestion.